senecajs/seneca/README.md

 Seneca's source can be read in an annotated fashion by running `npm run annotate`.
 An annotated version of each file will be generated in `./docs/`.

-A coverage report can be generated in `./docs/` by running

 ## Install
 To install via npm,